kpatronh/ShipStructuresCalculator/README.md

-ShipStructuresCalculator
+# ShipStructuresCalculator

-Design and analysis of ship structures
+Calculator of ship structures